sagarrajak245/postify_chrome_extension/README.md

 # Postify - AI Social Poster Chrome Extension

+> **IMPORTANT SECURITY NOTE:**
+>
+> **Do NOT hardcode your Google OAuth Client ID in `manifest.json` for public repositories.**
+>
+> - Store your Client ID in a `.env` file (not committed to git) or use the extension's Settings UI.
+> - If you fork or clone this repo, you must create your own Google OAuth credentials and set your own Client ID in `.env` or in the extension settings.
+> - See the setup instructions below for details.

+---

 Transform your Gmail certificates into engaging social media posts with AI.
 Automatically scan Gmail for certificates and generate professional posts for LinkedIn and Twitter.

 ## 🚀 Features